T7-Components/npm-example/source/button_minus/README.md

 import { ButtonMinus } from '@t7/npm-example'
 ```

 This is an example component.
-It decrements a counter, and returns its value.
+It decrements a number, and returns the new value.

 It accepts the following props.